rapidez/docs/src/4.x/turbo.md

 ## Turbo Frames

 [Turbo Frames](https://turbo.hotwired.dev/handbook/frames) makes it possible to load parts of a page via AJAX.
 This could also be used to reduce the initial DOM size, for example by loading the content of a mega menu with it when the menu opens.
-Note that Vue doesn't normally work within the `<turbo-frame>` component---for this purpose we've made a `<vue-turbo-frame>` Vue component.
+Note that Vue doesn't normally work within the `<turbo-frame>` component; for this purpose we've made a `<vue-turbo-frame>` Vue component.

 ### Usage